gnuoy/charm-guide/doc/source/new-api-charm.rst

 ~~~~~~~~~~~~

 Charm tools provides a utility for building an initial charm from a template.
+The charm can be thought of as the top layer, the OpenStack layers sit beneath
+it and the reactive base layer is at the bottom.

 During the charm generation charm tools asks a few questions about the charm.

 .. code::